top of page

 Strides also work great when they are implemented the day before a race.
 For a lot of runners the day before a race is a day in which they like to rest but running the day before a race increases your blood circulation (1) and prepares your body for what is to come the next day.
 Something which you can add to an easy shakeout the day before a race is a few strides, this will open your legs up properly to get your muscles ready for the next day.

-Another great time to do strides is as a part of your warm up before your session, this helps to prepare your body for the faster running your about to do.
+Another great time to do strides is as a part of your warm-up before your session, this helps to prepare your body for the faster running you are about to do.
 I find when I do a session without strides I tend to run so much worse for the first few reps.
 If you are running strides as part of your warm up then be sure to warm up for 5-10 minutes with some light jogging and do a few running drills before you start doing your strides.
 Strides will wake up your neurological system to get you ready to ace your workout.

 How to run with good form for your strides